 Presented by Performing Arts Programm Berlin

-The Industry Get-Together of the Independent Performing Arts Community takes place every year in fall.
-The next edition is expected in October 2022.
+The Industry Get-Together of the Independent Performing Arts Community takes place every year in autumn, the next edition from October 20 to 22, 2022.

 Symposia presented by the Berlin Performing Arts Program

 Several times per year, the LAFT Berlin Performing Arts Program invites the community to attend topic-specific symposia in order to take stock of current developments within the independent performing arts.
 The concentrated events pass on wellfounded knowledge and set new impulses within the independent performing arts.
 Following successful symposia such as (Re)Connected on audience participation, Thinking Digital Distribution or a symposium on cultural journalism, the topic of cultural communication and distribution within the independent performing arts, amongst others topics, will be covered in 2021 / 2022.
 Many of the contents of the digital and hybrid symposia offered by the Berlin Performing Arts Program in 2020 and 2021 continue to be available on its website.

 Presented by Berlin Performing Arts Program

 Performersion brings together a wide variety of expertise – artists working in the performing arts, digital research and technology development create shared ideas in collaborative formats.
 Performersion has taken place annually since 2016 – at first as part of re:publica and since 2020 also as Performersion International.
 Here, future digital opportunities for the performing arts are reflected upon and further developed.
 In doing so, the focus is placed on appropriating digital production techniques and new aesthetics in order to strengthen the participants as self-empowered digital artists.
 In 2022, the focus will be placed on hybrid formats that artists produce and perform with each other at different locations and, as a result, allow the audience to participate on an equal basis.

 Presented by Performing Arts Programm Berlin.